Jarvis Street Baptist Church: Architecture

 The Jarvis Street Baptist Church was designed in the Gothic Revival style by the architectural firm of Henry Langley and Edmund Burke who served for many years at Jarvis Street Baptist Church as a Sunday-school teacher, chair of the choir committee, and deacon.
 It was one of the first churches in Canada to be built with an amphitheatre-shaped interior.
 The ground floor seating is grouped in a semicircle, while the gallery above is horseshoe shaped.
+The gallery is supported by iron columns.
+Above the gallery, another set of columns support a faux-Gothic ceiling.

 The main façade of the building is made out brown stone that is obtained from the regions of Queenstown.
 The stone is laid unevenly with a pattern that varies in different shades of browns and dark yellows.
 The material used for the roof is Canadian slate.
 The roof is constructed from a series of pitched segments that are centrally connected by a horizontally sliced dome.
 There are eight entrances, each consisting of solid oak double doors framed with pointed sandstone arches.
 Several of these doors have been blocked off with black cast iron gates.
 Triangular sets of small rosette windows are placed above every door to fill the space in between the entrance and the top of the arch.
 The building has number of columns with slim tall shape and different capitals that are loosely based on a Corinthian order.
 The capitals are made of gray stone while the columns are of a high quality bronze shaded granite found in St. George, New Brunswick.
 The main entrance is set under the only tower of the building facing the south west side which serves as a vertical axis to the building.
 A copper spire sits on top of the tower, adding approximately 9 m to the existing roof height.
 In addition to the vertical axis the building also has a horizontal symmetry axis that goes diagonally through the building.
 The flat-roofed extension of the church, built after the 1938 fire, was constructed with red brick masonry which contrasts with the charred Queenston façade.

 Tall, thin arched windows cover the walls of the church, with the exception of the extension building whose windows are rectangular.
 The windows are divided into squares and diamonds of yellow and colourless textured glass.
 Many of the windows are aligned with one another.
 However a few of the smaller windows are offset to form a step-like pattern.
 The white wood framing of the windows contrasts with the colourful exterior stone.
 The building is heavily decorated with ornaments at the top of every pitched roof and throughout the spire.
 Gargoyles align with the entrance doors, and rippled arches are engraved in the building.